Seven Steps to Word Power

 The notion of building your vocabulary may call to mind the dull drills of grade school.
 But learning new words, and learning more about words, doesnít have to be tedious.
-Unlike physical exercise, you can gain without pain.
-Unlike dieting, the rewards are permanent.
+Unlike with physical exercise, you can gain without pain.
+Unlike with dieting, the rewards are permanent.
 Best of all, you can start building your vocabulary at any age and, with a minimum of effort, keep it growing for the rest of your life.

 Here are seven tips to help you pump up your word power:

 1. Read, read, read.
 Reading is the most effective ó and enjoyable ó way to build vocabulary.
 Yet an astonishing number of people who can read, donít read.
 In a 2001 survey of literate Americans age 25 and over conducted by the U.S. Department of Education, 29 percent of the women and 43 percent of the men had not read a book in the preceding six months.
 If youíre not reading for your own pleasure and development, itís time to start doing that for at least 20 or 30 minutes a day.
 Make newspapers and magazines a part of your diurnal routine.
 Visit the public library ó often.
 Listen to audio books while you commute.

 2. Expand your horizons.
 To build a strong vocabulary, you need to read widely.
 Venture beyond the familiar and the easy.
 Try something new and challenging.
 Take risks.

 3. Make it fun.
 You wonít learn anything when youíre frustrated or bored.
 Donít force yourself to read something you donít like.
 Read what interests you.
 Let your curiosity be your guide.
 Talk about what youíre reading with others, and solicit recommendations from others on good books to read.